 You have to come up with a concept.
 What would your art piece say?
 How will people be able to interact with it?
 Which senses will it stimulate?

 Visualize what it will look like.
-Draw out what you want this thing to look like – think about color schemes and textures.
+Draw out what you want the installation to look like – think about color schemes and textures.

 Integrate tech elements.
 Pick hardware that can make parts of your artwork move when touched, e.g., motion detectors activate LEDs that change colors based on where they sense someone nearby.

 Write code for interactions if needed.
-Decide how users will interact with different aspects, i.e., buttons could trigger certain behaviors, while touch screens might allow more complex control over other things.
+Decide how users will interact with different aspects, e.g., buttons could trigger certain behaviors, while touch screens might allow more complex control over other things.

 Install/display, then invite others around.
 Find somewhere suitable to show off your interactive art installations, like a park, and hear what people think about your project.

-Building a robot that is operated with the help of a remote control is one of the best innovative project ideas for students.
+Building a robot that is operated with a remote control is one of the best innovative project ideas for students.

 What You'll Need: